Jodoshi/alx-pre_course/README.md

 This is our first readme file
-My first update of my readme file.
+My first update of my readme file